InspiryThemes/realhomes-docs/docs/google-maps-setup.md

 In this **Maps** settings tab, you can also provide the default location for *New Property Map* and *Properties Listing Map* (when there is no property to display).

 !!! info "Important Information"
-    If you are running the Real Homes theme older than {==3.9.0==} version then related settings can be found by navigating to **Dashboard → Real Homes → Customize Settings → Map**
+    If you are running the RealHomes Theme older than {==3.9.0==} version then related settings can be found by navigating to **Dashboard → Real Homes → Customize Settings → Map**

 **Verify Domain with Google**: [https://support.google.com/webmasters/answer/35179](https://support.google.com/webmasters/answer/35179)